olab-io/ofSketch/README.md

 ### Running Examples

 Double-click ofSketch to open the editor.

+_Note: If OSX does not allow you to open the program due to security restrictions, right click on the ofSketch.app bundle and click "open".
+See [this link](http://support.apple.com/kb/ht5290) for more information about Apple's security system._

 From there you can create, load, save, and run ofSketch projects.
 The projects folder comes with a few example projects to get a feel for the editor.
 Click the open folder icon to select a project.
 Press the play button to run a project.

 ### Coding